Early Years

 In Early Years we have two classes (Gold Class and Silver Class), who work and play together.

-Gold Class is a Reception class of 30 incredible children led by Ms Del Corso and Silver Class is a Reception class of 30 equally incredible children led by Mrs Coates-Dale and Ms Mutter.
-We have a great team of teaching assistants in Early Years: Miss Crook, Ms English and Miss Seed.
+Gold Class is a Reception class of incredible children led by Mrs McLeish and Silver Class is a Reception class of equally incredible children led by Ms Proctor and Mrs Ward.
+We have a great team of teaching assistants in Early Years: Ms Smart, Ms English and Ms Grant.
 We work hard together to build a happy and engaging learning environment for everybody to thrive in and to have the best possible start to their exciting school learning journey.

 General Information